 Carbonation – Carbon Dioxide Measurement

-The measurement of carbon dioxide (CO2), connected to the carbonation process, is standard in all breweries.
+Carbon dioxide (CO2) measurement, connected to the carbonation process, is standard in all breweries.
 The flow rates vary significantly and sometimes require a meter with multiple calibrations to accommodate the extensive turndown ratios.
 The Sage thermal mass flow meter with four separate ranges and calibrations is a natural choice for this application.

 Measure Air Injections Flow Rates